Bridgette Andersen

-Bridget Marriah Andersen (July 11, 1975 – May 18, 1997) was an American child actress and child model.
-She starred in 1982's Savannah Smiles, for which she received her first of four Youth in Film Award nominations.
+Bridget Marriah Andersen (July 11, 1975 – May 18, 1997) was an American child actress and child model who starred in 1982's Savannah Smiles, for which she received her first of four Youth in Film Award nominations.

 Personal life

-In Inglewood, California, Bridget Marriah Andersen was born on July 11, 1975, to Frank and Teresa Andersen.
-By April 1982, she lived in Malibu, California, with her parents, younger sister Angelica, and two brothers.
+Born on July 11, 1975 to Frank and Teresa Andersen, Bridgette lived in Malibu, California with her parents, younger sister Angelica and two brothers.
 As an infant, Angelica appeared in television advertisements for Bank of America and Mervyn's.

-A reader since age two-and-a-half, the Havre Daily News reported that six-year-old Andersen had "a staggering IQ".
-Her favorite author was Ernest Hemingway, and her favorite book was The Old Man and the Sea.
-A fan of the television series Diff'rent Strokes and Silver Spoons, she decided to pursue acting, and aspired to produce and direct films as well.
+A reader since age two-and-a-half, the Havre Daily News reported that six-year-old Andersen had "a staggering IQ."
+Her favorite author was Ernest Hemingway and her favorite book was The Old Man and the Sea.
+A fan of the television series Diff'rent Strokes and Silver Spoons, she decided to pursue acting and aspired to produce and direct films as well.

 Career

 During a February 1983 interview with Johnny Carson on his late-night show, Andersen related a family anecdote of her trying to climb into the television and play with Our Gang ("The Little Rascals") at age two.
-Caught by her father, she was taught about actors and acting, whereafter she secured a talent agent and began acting.
+Caught by her father, Frank, she was taught about actors and acting, whereafter she secured a talent agent and began acting.
 She spent three years fashion modeling and acting in television advertisements.
 She also appeared in television shows including King's Crossing and Washington Mistress.
 In 1982, Andersen starred as Savannah Driscoll in the film Savannah Smiles.
-Writer and co-star Mark Miller was inspired by (and wrote the part for) his daughter, Savannah Miller.
-However, when the film began production, Ms. Miller was too old for the part at age eleven, so Mark Miller auditioned almost 150 children before discovering and choosing Andersen for the part.
+Writer and co-star Mark Miller was inspired by (and wrote the part for) his daughter, Savannah.
+However, when the film began production, Savannah was too old for the part at age 11, so Mark auditioned almost 150 children before discovering and choosing Andersen for the part.
 In a contemporary interview, Andersen opined that she and the Driscoll character were "like twins!
 We do the same things."
 According to The Cumberland Times, only three months after the release of Savannah Smiles, Miller was already writing another script to star Andersen.
 That same year, Andersen portrayed the six-year-old Mae West in the biographical television film, Mae West.
 In 1983, Andersen explained that she preferred working in films versus television because they gave her more to do.
-During the 1983–84 run of The Mississippi, Anderson was nominated for a Youth in Film Award ("Best Young Actress - Guest in a Television Series") for her work thereon.
+During the 1983-1984 run of The Mississippi, Anderson was nominated for a Youth in Film Award ("Best Young Actress-Guest in a Television Series") for her work thereon.
 Andersen went on to star in the short-lived CBS sitcom, Gun Shy; she portrayed Celia, one of two children won in a card game by Barry Van Dyke's character, Russell Donovan.